Electronic Component Testing: 7 Methods to Verify Parts Before Assembly

 Apply acetone to the IC marking with a cotton swab.
 Real laser markings survive.
 Fake ink markings dissolve or smear.

 This single test catches many counterfeits that pass visual inspection.
+We've had parts that looked flawless under a microscope fail this one.

 Level 4: X-ray Inspection ($50-200, send out)